-6. You can pay for the cleaning of your house, the cooking of your food, even the doing of all your laundry, your gardening and yard work, if you can afford it.
+6. If you can afford it, you can pay to have someone clean your house, cooking your food, even do your laundry and gardening and yard work.
 But you can’t pay someone or delegate the work of marriage or parenting to others.
 God has made it abundantly clear in His word that it is our work, our stewardship to which we are called.
-We are His ambassadors, His runners in the relay race of the Gospel.
+We are His ambassadors, His runners in the relay race of the gospel.
 Your team is your family.
 Run that race well now.

 Ecclesiastes 3 declares, “There is a time for everything, and a season for every activity under the heavens.”
 Have you surrendered to God’s timing, His work for you in this season of your life?
 Are you trying to do it all?

 A saint now residing in heaven once said, “In all Christians, Christ is present.
 In many Christians, Christ is prominent.
 In a few Christians, Christ is pre-eminent.”